 A provision should be considered that encourages the WG to request clarity from the CO if it feels it cannot carry out its tasks and responsibilities due to perceived uncertainties or limitations within the Charter.
-Furthermore, a WG has the possibility to renegotiate potential changes to the Charter if deemed necessary in order to achieve the objectives and goals set out.
+Furthermore, as noted in the WG Guidelines [include reference], a WG has the possibility to renegotiate potential changes to the Charter if deemed necessary in order to achieve the objectives and goals set out.

-6.2.2.3 Deliverables and Timeframes
+6.2.2.3.
+Deliverables and Timeframes

-A Charter is expected to include some, if not all, of the following elements: potential outcomes and/or expected deliverables, key milestones, and a target timeline - all of which can, if necessary, be further refined by the WG at its onset in conjunction with the CO.
+A Charter is expected to include some, if not all, of the following elements: potential outcomes and/or expected deliverables, key milestones, and a target timeline.
 Although the identification of specific work tasks, outcomes, and deadlines might be perceived as constraining the WG in its activities, it is also intended to provide guidance to the WG and prevent unintentional scope creep.
 It should be emphasized that the WG can always ask the CO to reconsider any of the deliverables or renegotiate deadlines identified by providing its rationale.

 In certain WGs, such as a Policy Development Process, the milestones and timeline might be prescribed by the ICANN Bylaws.
 In other situations, sufficient thought should be given to key milestones, realistic timelines, and ways to inform and consult the ICANN Community (such as public comment periods).
-It should be noted that any changes to milestone dates incorporated in the charter will need to be cleared with the CO.
+It should be noted that any changes to milestone dates incorporated in the charter will need to be cleared wit the CO.

-6.2.3 Formation, Staffing, and Organization
+6.2.3.
+Formation, Staffing, and Organization

-6.2.3.1 Membership Criteria
+6.2.3.1.
+Membership Criteria